-In addition to his activities as a pianist, he is also active as a musicologist and specializes in research on Schubert and Wagner.
-In 2011 he was invited to present a paper at the International Conference on Late Schubert in Dublin, Ireland.
-He is an alumnus of the Deutscher Akademischer Austauschdienst, a member of the International Hugo Wolf Academy, an honorary member of the Richard Wagner Society of South Africa and an Edison Fellow of the British Library.
+In addition to his activities as a pianist, He is also active as a musicologist and specializes in research on Schubert and Wagner.
+In 2011 he presented a paper at the International Conference on Late Schubert in Dublin, Ireland.
+Most recently he has presented a series of radio broadcasts and lecture-recitals focusing on the Lieder of Adorno, E.T.A.
+Hoffmann and Nietzsche.
+He is an alumnus of the Deutscher Akademischer Austauschdienst (DAAD), a member of the Société des Arts Sciences et Lettres de Paris, and an honorary member of the International Richard Wagner Society.
+In 2014 Ammiel Bushakevitz was named Edison Fellow of the British Library, London.

 “la solenne eleganza di Ammiel Bushakevitz…frase dopo frase un senso di vertigine” Corriere dell’Umbria

 “Delivered with skill and confidence…a highly developed technique” Artsmart

 “‘n sensitiewe aanvoeling, afgerondheid en diepte… Bushakevitz het verbluf met sy virtuose oorwinning” Die Burger